FuFiFurry/FnWSystem/README.md

-# Fox'n Wolf System Vulpes Framework
+# Fox'n Wolf Systems Vulpes Framework

 A modular core framework for Roblox, inspired by ESX.